peteroupc/peteroupc.github.io/random.md

 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
 - **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
 The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _state length_.
+- **Stable.** An algorithm is stable if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators